Thomas-Mewily/Byte-Pair-Encoding-Tokenization/readme.md

 Sometime I use the term Tokenization, sometime the term [Morphemization](https://en.wikipedia.org/wiki/Morpheme).
 It's also possible to force certain morphemes (like separators, spaces, dots) to remain as individual tokens, and they should NOT be merged.

+TODO: it should be possible to detect statically those special morpheme that act like
+- separator (space, dot...) detecting them = a bit less morphemes, and the morpheme are used way more frequently (I guess, wip)

 Exemple on ["Douze ans de séjour dans la Haute-Éthiopie"](input/18812.txt) by Arnauld d' Abbadie, provided by the [Project Gutenberg](input/credit.md).

 <img width="827" height="812" alt="image" src="https://github.com/user-attachments/assets/9d38b0a0-e490-430c-a5b2-dde49d003dd5" />